Welcome to the Suffolk Recycling Centres booking page

 Yes – as long as they have pre-booked through the online booking system.

-Visits are restricted to one visit per household per week.
+Trade customers are restricted to one visit per 7 day period.

 Please do not come to site more that 5 minutes before your time slot.
 This will help to reduce congestion on the highways.

-Please unload your vehicle within ten minutes if possible.
-Your booked 15 minute slot will allow for time to get you in and parked and back out again.
+Cars and cars with small trailers should unload within ten minutes if possible.
+Your booked 15 minute slot will allow for time to get in, parked and back out again.

 Plasterboard is only accepted at 4 Recycling Centres; Bury, Foxhall, Lowestoft and Stowmarket